Zardyez/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "My first Presentation"
 ---

-I'm glad you are here.
-I plan to talk about ...
+Hi there, this is my first presentation, im so glad your here! well there is nothing to do....
+YET I am going to add more and such, anyways, bye for now!